 It’s by better understanding the scope of the problem that will help SREs decide the right mitigation to better hit their SLAs and drive cost optimization.
 Cohen iterates, “I won't have to hit something with a huge hammer when a really small one might solve the problem.”
 Thereby turning the network from a liability to a strength in your distributed environments.

-From our conversations with theCUBE, it was clear that companies need to better learn and understand their complex systems, to improve on insights that help troubleshoot for root causes.
-Download the "Beginner's Guide to Observability" now to understand what observability is and what it takes to achieve it.
-Take your first steps for real-time streaming, full-fidelity ingest and AI-driven insights across all your data, at any scale.
-Watch this demo and learn more with Splunk Observability Suite.
+From our conversations with theCUBE, it was clear that companies need to better learn and understand their complex systems, to improve on insights that help find root causes and reduce MTTRs.